rougier/from-python-to-numpy/07-beyond-numpy.rst

-classification, regression and clustering algorithms including support vector machines, random forests, gradient boosting, k-means and DBSCAN, and is designed to inter-operate with the Python numerical and scientific libraries numpy and SciPy.
+classification, regression and clustering algorithms including support vector machines, random forests, gradient boosting, k-means and DBSCAN, and is designed to inter-operate with the Python numerical and scientific libraries NumPy and SciPy.

 scikit-image
 ++++++++++++

-`scikit-image <http://scikit-image.org>`_ is a Python package dedicated to image processing, and using natively numpy arrays as image objects.
-This chapter describes how to use scikit-image on various image processing tasks, and insists on the link with other scientific Python modules such as numpy and SciPy.
+`scikit-image <http://scikit-image.org>`_ is a Python package dedicated to image processing, and using natively NumPy arrays as image objects.
+This chapter describes how to use scikit-image on various image processing tasks, and insists on the link with other scientific Python modules such as NumPy and SciPy.

 SymPy